hzlbbfrog/Research-on-data-driven-method-and-equipment-development-of-structure-intelligent-inspection/README.md

 # Supplementary description
 The dissertation was submitted to Southeast University for the academic degree of master of engineering and is written in Chinese.
 **Feel free to download it!**
-If you have any question, please don't hesitate to contact me by.
+If you have any question, please don't hesitate to contact me.
 PS.
 You may read it by using translation software if you are not proficient in Chinese.

 # Citation